52North/helgoland/README.md

 ## Description

-**visual exploration and analysis of sensor web data**
+**Visual Exploration and Analysis of Sensor Web Data**

-*This lightweight web application enables the exploration, analysis and visualization of sensor web data in various fields of use, e.g. hydrology, meteorology, environmental monitoring, traffic management....*
+*This lightweight web application enables the exploration, analysis and visualization of sensor web data in various fields of use, e.g. hydrology, meteorology, environmental monitoring, traffic management.*

 Helgoland is a lightweight web application to explore, analyze and visualize a broad range of sensor data.
 You can: